-An increasing number of disease-modifying drugs are becoming a key component in the long-term treatment of MS. These therapeutic options focus on preventing relapses and disability progression.
+An increasing number of disease-modifying drugs are becoming a key component in long-term multiple sclerosis treatment.
+These therapeutic options focus on preventing relapses and disability progression.
 Our specialists participate in important Phase III and IV drug trials that help develop these pharmacologic therapies.
-NorthShore’s extensive clinical trial experience with the latest MS medications allows us to offer our patients access to new therapies that are not always available elsewhere.
+NorthShore’s extensive clinical trial experience with the latest MS medications allows us to offer our patients access to new multiple sclerosis treatments and therapies that are not always available elsewhere.

 The Neurological Institute MS team strives to keep abreast of a variety of promising advances in the field, from outcomes to quality of life measures, and to ensure patients have access to the latest information.
-By utilizing NorthShore’s award-winning electronic medical record system, we are collecting a comprehensive database to perform outcomes research and genetic analysis, expanding our knowledge of this disease, and paving the way for groundbreaking research in the future.
+By utilizing NorthShore’s award-winning electronic medical record system, we are collecting a comprehensive database to perform outcomes research and genetic analysis, expanding our knowledge of MS symptoms, diagnosis and treatment, and paving the way for groundbreaking research in the future.

 Learn more about our Multiple Sclerosis Clinical Trials.